gvalvano/unet_crf_as_rnn/README.md

 The UNet  segmentor with the additional CRF-as-RNN layer can be found under the folder `architectures`.
 Here, under the folder `architectures/layers` you can also find the CRF-as-RNN layer.

 The experiment engine is inside `expriments/acdc/model.py`.
 This file contains the main class that is used to train on the ACDC dataset.

-Refer to [this repository](https://github.com/gvalvano/multiscale-adversarial-attention-gates) for details in downloading/using the dataset.

 **************
 ## Requirements: